nickjiang2378/corpus-cluster/report.md

 ‖x − c‖² = ‖x‖² − 2 x·cᵀ + ‖c‖²
 ```

-`‖x‖²` is constant across centroids for a given point and does not affect the `argmin`, so it is
+`‖x‖²` is constant across centroids for a given point and does not affect the `argmin`, so it can be
 omitted.
 Each iteration computes `−2 x·cᵀ + ‖c‖²` in a single `torch.addmm`, producing the `(n,k)`
 distance block directly, then takes the `argmin` over `k`.
 Rows are processed in chunks of about one
 million: at `k=1000` a one-million-row chunk is 4 GB, so the working set is bounded by the chunk size